 Important to note that these animals were tested in their active temperatures, so their response here is a response when they’re active with heightened alertness.

 In the sound treatments we find some interesting results.
 Most interesting are the taipan increase in probability of moving away from speaker in sound 2 & 3, and the decrease in python probability suggests they were more likely to move TOWARDS the speaker.
+This could be an exploratory response, that is investigating a stimulus.
+Why them and not others I’m not too sure.
+I’ll see if Chris has an idea.
+He’s been working night-shift so our overlap awake time has been quite limited lately, making spare time and a meeting with him hard.
+And we’re also buying a property!
+So we’ve been dealing with all of that lately : ).

+It’s probs also worth specifically commenting on the death adder movement away from the sound in sound 1 b/c that’s quite clear.
+They’d be the most vulnerable to being trodden on since they’re such slow moving snakes.

 Coupled with the increase in python probability of moving at all with sound, this suggests sound might stimulate prey hunting strategies, while in other snakes (like taipans), it stimulates predator avoidance?

+This conclusion is tempting, I agree.
+And maybe being a bigger snake (kilograms rather than grams heavy), they don’t have to avoid beasts as much as the smaller, perhaps more vulnerable snakes.

 Maybe?
 I’m not a snake biologist, but there could be something cool here.

+Overall comment: I’m wondering if we have a summary table of genus on the left and likely behavioural responses to sound on the right (perhaps 3 columns, one for each of the sound).
+That is, taking all these figures and making a bit of a summary table that one can look at and see for, eg, what death adders are likely to do in response to sound 1,2,and 3, and ditto for brown snakes.